 Once you’ve crafted the questionnaire for a Likert scale survey, most of the hard work is already done.
 If the statements in your questionnaire measure a particular concept when combined, that’s a Likert scale.
 Averages and standard deviations among your participants describe the data.

-If you have used Likert-type items in a survey, then averages, medians, and frequencies are the tools you need for analysis.
+If you've used Likert-type items in a survey, then averages, medians, and frequencies are the tools you need for analysis.
 The tendencies in the data will give you answers to the questions that prompted this survey.

-Although Likert scale surveys are relatively simple, there’s a big weakness to keep in mind when interpreting your results: respondent biases.
+Although Likert scale surveys are relatively simple, a major weakness to consider when interpreting your results is respondent biases.

 As with most surveys, social desirability bias can affect the reliability of your Likert scale survey.
 Even when you tell respondents their responses will remain anonymous, many people still try to give socially acceptable answers rather than being honest.
 This can be minimized with an even-number scale, which prevents people from sitting on the fence.